stadium-software/conditional-datagrid-styling/README.md

 ## Page.Load Event Handlers

-In order to apply styles to a DataGrid row or column, script that corresponds with the column data type must be executed in the Page.Load event handler
+In order to apply styles to a DataGrid row or column, script that corresponds with the column data type must be executed in the Page.Load event handler of the page where you added the DataGrid above

 ### Date Columns